Homemade Dish Soap Recipes

 Below are some recipes for making your own dishwashing liquid, which contain natural ingredients and can still smell good while you wash your dishes.

-Lemon Homemade Dish Soap Recipe - To Be Made On The Stove
+Lemon Homemade Dish Soap Recipe: Made On The Stove

 Ingredients: